russcam/eq/README.md

 This project is under development, no guarantees of version compatibility or breaking changes at this point.

-This is uses the Official Elasticsearch Rust Client [elasticsearch-rs](https://github.com/elastic/elasticsearch-rs), which is in an *alpha* state.
+This uses the Official Elasticsearch Rust Client [elasticsearch-rs](https://github.com/elastic/elasticsearch-rs), which is in an *alpha* state.